What Does Poinsettia Flower Mean and Symbolise?

 What does a Pink Poinsettia Floret Indicate?

 Christmas Star Flowers with pink petals indicate the splendor of the Christmas season and of course – the birth of Jesus Christ.
-Additionally, such flowers also indicate feminine beauty.
+Additionally, such pink poinsettias also indicate feminine beauty.

 What does a Yellow Poinsettia Bloom Represent?